Sangamo Therapeutics Inc. (SGMO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Sangamo Therapeutics Inc. (SGMO) is $11.24, which is $9.6 above the current market price.
-The public float for SGMO is 138.98M and currently, short sellers hold a 11.81% of that float.
-On April 05, 2023, SGMO’s average trading volume was 1.72M shares.
+The average price estimated by analysts for SGMO is $10.69, which is $9.2 above than the current price.
+The public float for SGMO is 138.98M, and at present, short sellers hold a 11.81% of that float.
+The average trading volume of SGMO on April 11, 2023 was 1.75M shares.

 SGMO’s Market Performance